Holt/Smithson Annual Foundation Lecture with Susan Philipsz at the The Kröller-Müller Museum

 Susan Philipsz

 Scottish artist Susan Philipsz calls herself a sound architect.
 In 2010, she won the Turner Prize, the first time a sound artist had been nominated and won the prize.
-She creates space, feeling, and memories with sound in public places such as bridges, stations, parks, or supermarkets.
+She creates space, feeling, and memories with sound in public places such as bridges, railway stations, parks, or supermarkets.
 “My work deals with the spatial properties of sound and with the relationships between sound and architecture.
 I am particularly interested in the emotive and psychological properties of sound and how it can be used as a device to alter individual consciousness.
 I have used sound as a medium in public spaces to trigger an awareness in the listener, to temporarily alter their perception of themselves in a particular place and time.”

 Date, location, reservation